vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 in the twelve months; tithivrata: Hari deity; when ocean was churned five cows rose; from them sprang five holy things, viz. cowdung, rocanā (yellow pigment), milk, urine, curds and ghee; from cowdung was produced bilva tree named śrivrksa as Lakṣmi dwells on it; from gorocanā arose all auspicious desires, guggulu from cow-urine, all strength in the world from cow's milk, all auspicious things from curds, all splendour froin ghee; therefore bathe Hari with milk, curds and ghee and worship with guggulu, lamps &c. and Agasti flowers; performer reaches Visnuloka and even his pitrs who might be in hell go to heaven; he should donate a cow and the gifts called jaladhenu, ghrtadhenu, madhudhenu;

 he is freed from all sins; HV I. 1156-58 (from Vahnipurāṇa).
-Sukladıādaśī—same as Subhadvādasi immediately below. śubhadrūdasī-begin on 1st of Mārg. su., observe ekabhakta from
+Sukladıādaśī—same as Subhadvādaśī immediately below. śubhadrūdasī-begin on 1st of Mārg. su., observe ekabhakta from

 1st to 9th tithi; on 10th after bath worship Keśava at mid-day; on 12th of both pakṣas donate sesame and gold in four months from Mārg.; in 4 months from Cai. donate vessels full of groats and gold; similarly worship Govinda in Srāvana and following three months; on 12th of K, he should prepare a golden model of the earth with seven pātālas and mountains and place it before (image of) Hari; worship Hari; jāgara; next morning donate to each of 21 brāhmaṇas a cow, a bull, a pair of garments, ring, golden wristlet and ear-ornament, a village (for a royal performer ) and on kr.
 12 a silver model of the earth and donate it; performer secures all prosperity and Viṣnuloka; KKV 340–343, HV I. 1101-1103 ( quoting about twentyone verses